 Thinking of adding a countdown video to your next video project?
 A video countdown timer can draw attention and add a sense of urgency to your video.
 So let’s explore three easy ways to create the perfect countdown video clip.

-The first option is to use Movavi Video Editor Plus.
+The first option is to use Movavi Video Editor.
 The program lets you not only add a countdown timer to a video but also customize the timer, so you can create your own to best fit your movie.
 You can change the text and background color, choose from a wide range of fonts, and create an outline.
-Movavi Video Editor Plus lets you get really creative!
+Movavi Video Editor lets you get really creative!

 Step 1.
 Install the program